Brunofgm7/Workout-Website/README.md

   - Has the function to logout.
   - Has the code to code to recover the lost password.
   - Has the code to change the password knowing the current password.
+- "upload.php" has the code to change the the profile photo, and all the execptions.
+- "validacaoPass.php" has the code when a user forgets the password and ask for the recovery it, its goes to this page and can redefine it.
- -"verificacao.php" has the code to set the account activated in database.
+- "verificacao.php" has the code to set the account activated in database.